Fees and Rebates

 - NDIS.
 We welcome children with self managed NDIS funding.

-- All counselling sessions are 50 minutes long and cost $200 (registered psychologist) and $220 (clinical psychologist) for clinic appointments.
+- Counselling sessions are 50 minutes long and cost $220 (registered psychologist) and $250 (clinical psychologist) for clinic appointments.

-- Educational assessments to determine learning profiles of primary aged children.
-We charge a flat fee of $2000 for a full battery of testing including meeting with parents, intelligence and achievement-based testing, a comprehensive report and feedback session with the parents.
+- Educational assessment packages to determine learning profiles of primary aged children.
+After a parent intake session of $250, we charge a fee of $1950 for a full battery of testing including meeting with intelligence and achievement-based testing, a comprehensive report and feedback session with the parents.

-- Sessions with our Provisional Psychologist are $190 per appointment and do not attract a rebate from Medicare or Private Health.
+- Counselling sessions with our Provisional Psychologists are $100 per appointment ($120 after hours) and do not attract a rebate from Medicare or Private Health.

 If your GP writes you (or your child) a Mental Health Care Plan, your out-of-pocket cost will be reduced.
 The rebates are as follows: